hherb/localknowledge/manual/embeddings.md

 - Use transactions for batch operations
 - Create appropriate indices for frequently queried columns
-- Regularly vacuum and analyze the table
+- Regularly vacuum and analyze the tables

 ## Maintenance